Neargye/magic_enum/doc/reference.md

 * Returns `optional<E>`, using `has_value()` to check contains enum value and `value()` to get the enum value.

-* If argument does not enum value, returns empty `optional`.
+* If argument does not match an enum value, returns empty `optional`.

 * Examples